smartanthill/smartanthill2_0/docs/design-documents/smartanthill-core-architecture.rst

 API Service
 ```````````
-*API Service* is responsible for receiving requests (via REST, WebSockets or Sockets) from *System Control Software* and taking necessary measures to execute them via :ref:`saccp`.
+*API Service* is responsible for receiving requests (via REST, WebSocket or Socket) from *System Control Software* and taking necessary measures to execute them via :ref:`saccp`.

 @TODO more explanation

+.. _sacorearchdashser:

 Dashboard Service
 `````````````````